 On a side note, the entire world survived just fine throughout history without cell phones.
 As a worldwide entity, humanity made it, without cell phones!
 So why in freaking hell do two-thirds of drivers on the road assume every minute of their time is an emergency that justifies talking or texting while driving, ALL the way home!?
 I've always wanted to develop a handheld EMP device that I could point at a car and fry all of its electronics.
 Imagine zapped cars littering the roadway with dumbfounded drivers standing around unable to make phone calls for assistance.
 Haha!
 Anyways, it takes about 1.5 hours of this crap if not longer to get home and by the time I survive the onslaught of cager stupidity and pull into the garage.

 A minimum of 12 hours has passed since I rolled out of the garage in the dark of the early morning.
 There is not much left of me now.
 My energy is drained, I'm basically just a lifeless lump of flesh.
 I have no motivation or ambition to do much of anything.
 It can take an hour or more to come down from the stress and adrenaline of work and the ride to even enjoy relaxing.

-Not all riding is sunny, happy faced, smelling the flowers, whistling with the birds, waving and smiling at other drivers with a plastic formed toothy grin on your face.
-Though riding can be a great experience, in my case for 5 days of week its a grind.
-This is reality for many bikers that utilize their machine for more than just weekend pleasure.
+Not all riding is sunny, happy-faced, smelling the flowers, whistling with the birds, waving and smiling at other drivers with a plastic-formed toothy grin on your face.
+Though riding can be a great experience, in my case for 5 days of the week it's a grind.
+This is the reality for many bikers that utilize their machine for more than just weekend pleasure.
 This is the Other Side of the Ride.